Skip to Main Content Skip to Footer Toggle Navigation Menu

 spps.org/hiddenriver

-Position Description: Hidden River Middle School is a public school in St. Paul serving students in 6th – 8th grade, with a current enrollment of approximately 600 students.
-Hidden River Middle School is seeking a Volunteer Coordinator to help us recruit, train, and support volunteers interested in sharing their time and talents with our community.
+Position Description: Hidden River Middle School is a public school in St. Paul serving students in 6th – 8th grade, with a current enrollment of approximately 630 students.
+Hidden River Middle School is seeking a College Volunteer Coordinator to help us recruit, train, and support college students who are interested in sharing their time and talents with our diverse community.

 Duties: